 In India, domestic and international factors have influenced the development of a comprehensive data protection framework.
-Domestically, the apex court's recognition of privacy as a fundamental right in the Puttaswamy case initiated the creation of a cross-sectoral data protection framework.
-Internationally, the EU's GDPR is influencing data protection norms globally.
-This is because of the GDPR's extra-territorial nature, which empowers the EU to restrict the transfer of personal data to third countries failing to meet its data protection standards.
-It is data protection standards.
+Domestically, the apex court's recognition of privacy as a fundamental right in the Puttaswamy case initiated the creation of a cross-sectoral data protection framework.220 Internationally, the EU's GDPR is influencing data protection norms globally.
+This is because of the GDPR's extra-territorial nature, which empowers the EU to restrict the transfer of personal data to third countries failing to meet its data protection standards.221

-In 2023, India enacted the DPDP Act to introduce a framework for cross-sectoral data protection.
-The Act was introduced at a time when the Indian government was already facing considerable backlash for the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 ('IT Rules'), which disproportionately increased
+In 2023, India enacted the DPDP Act to introduce a framework for crosssectoral data protection.222 The Act was introduced at a time when the Indian government was already facing considerable backlash for the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 ('IT Rules'), which disproportionately increased